-I wore plastic boots and crampons on this hike and carried a 20 lb pack including food and water.
-One of my companions Hubert, a much more experienced winter hiker and climber, brought along rope and ice axes, but we were lucky and didn't need them.
+I wore mountaineering boots boots and crampons on this hike and carried a 20 pound pack including food and water.
+One of my companions Hubert, a much more experienced winter hiker and climber, brought along rope and ice axes, but we were lucky and didn’t need them.

 On today’s hike, we took a counter clockwise route on the loop trail, climbing Welsh first and then Dickey after a short descent between the peaks.
 We maintained a casual pace with lots of breaks for food, water, pees and layer changes that were short enough that we didn’t get cold.
 Having a small group definitely helped facilitate this and even though none of us had ever met before, we were remarkably synchronized as a group, starting together and stopping for each other without having to say a word.
 It was great – and I look forward to more hikes with this group.